Motubucs/Motubucs/README.md

-c[]_[]ↄ
+c◧‿◧ↄ

 My Name's Mustafa T.

-I am a skilled graphic designer and animator.
+I am majoring in software engineering in UTM JB.
-I am also majoring in software engineering in UTM JB.
+I am also a skilled graphic designer and animator.

 Im currently experimenting in video game design and making any simple video game projects to expand my expertise.

 <!---